 It might be more expensive, but it will last longer, it is generally safer and is completed by a professional.

 As the name implies, charcoal toothpaste, is a blend of ingredients, into a paste form for use on your teeth.

-The charcoal is not the regular type of charcoal that you might use on a BBQ or on a fire – there are no big lumps that come from within the tube.
+The charcoal is not the regular type of charcoal that you might use on a BBQ or on fire -- there are no big lumps that come from within the tube.
 Charcoal toothpaste is a specially formulated form of charcoal designed for use within the medical and health industry.
 It is known as ‘Activated Charcoal’.